Taxation of international executives

 In Ghana, employment income is taxed based on the worldwide income in the case of resident individuals (citizen).
 Non-Ghanaian income of a citizens is taxable, even if this is not brought into or received in Ghana.
 There is, however credit for the taxes paid in other jurisdictions on the non-Ghanaian sourced income.
 The foreign tax credit allowable however shall not exceed the average rate of Ghanaian tax payable on that income.

 Are investment income and capital gains taxed in Ghana?
 If so, how?

 In accordance with the Income Tax Act, 2015 (Act 896), any investment income and capital gains with Ghanaian source are subject to tax in Ghana in the case of non-residents.

-Residents, however, are subject to tax on investment income and capital gains on their worldwide income.
-Interest paid to individuals by a resident financial institution, as well as interest earned on bonds issued by the Government of Ghana, is exempt from tax
+Residents who are citizens, however, are subject to tax on investment income and capital gains on their worldwide income.
+Interest paid to individuals by a resident financial institution, as well as interest earned on bonds issued by the Government of Ghana, are exempt from tax.

 ||Management fees and Tech. fees

 |United Kingdom||7.5^ / 15^||12.5||12.5||10|